 According to speech trainer Kathy Reiffenstein, some appropriate situations for the neutral face include:

-As a presenter, you should have the innate skill of maintaining a steady facial expression, especially during difficult talks and argumentations.
+As a presenter, you should have the innate skill of maintaining a steady facial expression, especially during difficult talks and arguments.

 When you’re at the peak of your emotions, there’s a tendency to become less aware of your words and actions.
 That’s why neutrality must be applied to show people that you treat your work seriously and professionally.

-When someone answers incorrectly, showing a neutral expression doesn’t embarrass them.
+When someone answers incorrectly, showing a neutral expression won’t embarrass them.
 Nobody would want a getting a laugh or a frown as a response.

 Avoid making disrespectful expressions after hearing an erroneous reply.
-Instead, treat your audience with care and politely provide the correct answer and thank them for responding.
+Instead, treat your audience with care and politeness by providing the correct answer and thanking them for responding.

 You’re also required to remain neutral when faced with opposing viewpoints.
-You have to weigh the strong and weak points of different views, without drawing conclusions and expressing negative reactions.
+You have to weigh the strong and weak points of different views, without jumping to conclusions and expressing negative reactions.

 This motivates your audience to share different perspectives and ideas.
 Otherwise, varying facial expressions dissuade them from sharing their point of views.